Morgscode/Job-board-mvp/README.md

 NODE_HOST=0.0.0.0
 ```

-4. Copy `example.setup.sh` to `setup.sh` into the root of the project.
+4. Copy `api/example.setup.sh` to `api/setup.sh` into the root of the project.
 5. Enter your db credentials to pass into the setup script.

 ```